 Disney Springs Construction Updates:

-City Works Eatery & Pour House is a new sports bar/restaurant opening this Summer and its neighbor, the NBA Experience is also opening during the same period.
+City Works Eatery & Pour House is a new sports bar/restaurant is now open, while its neighbor, the NBA Experience just opened in 2019.
 With more people coming to Disney Springs than ever before, work is also being done on a new parking garage across the street.
 And we still have the new Cirque du Soleil show coming at some point.

 Disney Springs Construction Updates

 That wraps up our Walt Disney World construction updates page.
-Keep checking back the individual links to each updates page on a regular basis as we’ll be updating things on a weekly basis.
+Keep checking back the individual links to each update page on a regular basis as we’ll be updating things as soon as we can!

 I want to know what you think about the different construction projects in Disney World…